Blog

 Advanced proctoring tools also support face recognition and multi-factor authentication technologies to confirm that the verified candidate is the actual person taking the test.
 Proctoring software can also block browser functions to prevent students from accessing help websites and other apps.

-Read also about designing a SaaS app
+Read also about designing a SaaS app.

 Authoring software

 This is an e-learning solution that allows educators and trainers to create learning content in a dedicated editorial interface.
-It consists of pre-programmed components that help arrange and manipulate different types of content — video, text, tests, etc.
+It consists of pre-programmed components that help arrange and manipulate different types of content — video, text, tests, etc. Authoring software streamlines the process of creating courses by providing intuitive tools for building lessons, quizzes, and multimedia elements.

 Benefits of custom e-learning platform development